About Certification

 In order to begin Fieldwork, students must demonstrate skills in horsemanship, handling, and safety, and have the basic physical fitness (strength, stamina, and stability) needed to safely and effectively complete a whole horse session.
 If we feel you are not ready to move on to Fieldwork, you could be asked to get further training.

-• Students write a report after each Masterson Method session and submit them online for Mentor feedback.
-Students need access to a computer (or tablet), email address, and Internet connection, however accommodations can be made for those without technology equipment.
+• Students will write a report after each Masterson Method session and submit it online for Mentor feedback.
+Students will need access to a computer (or tablet), email address, and Internet connection, however accommodations can be made for those without technology equipment.

 • Each Block has a different focus: